getting-around

 Malaga's ZBE is now issuing fines.
 Here's exactly what you need to know before driving into the city centre.

-We live inside Malaga's ZBE, and we've seen friends get fined for driving to our flat.
 The Low Emission Zone has been active since November 2024, but fines only started in November 2025.
 Now, driving into central Malaga without the right vehicle can cost you €200.

 Whether you're a tourist with a rental car, a resident with Spanish plates, or arriving with a foreign-registered vehicle, here's everything you need to know to avoid penalties.

-What Is Malaga's Low Emission Zone?
+What is Malaga's Low Emission Zone?

 Malaga ZBE sign at entry point

-A Low Emission Zone (Zona de Bajas Emisiones or ZBE in Spanish) restricts which vehicles can enter based on their emissions.
+A Low Emission Zone (Zona de Bajas Emisiones, or ZBE in Spanish) restricts which vehicles can enter based on their emissions.
 Only vehicles meeting specific environmental standards are allowed in.

 The zone is bounded by Paseo Maritimo Antonio Machado, Avenida de Andalucia, Avenida de Barcelona, Paseo de Martiricos, Alameda de Capuchinos, and Paseo Maritimo Pablo Ruiz Picasso.